tomwwright/backlinker/backlinker/tests/fixtures/cats/Cats.md

 Cats, also called domestic cats (Felis catus), are small, carnivorous (meat-eating) mammals, of the family Felidae.
 Domestic cats are often called house cats when kept as indoor pets.

 A cat is sometimes called a kitty.
-A young cat is called a [[kitten]].
+A young cat is called a [[Kitten]].
 A female cat that has not had its sex organs removed is called a queen.
 A male cat that has not had its sex organs removed is called a tom.

 ## Likes and Dislikes